erniespawn/docker_nginx_ssl/README.md

 # Testing SSL part

 ## Run openssl command on localhost port 443.
 Here you see that the Certificate chain is broken.
+Does not have 1 and 2 in the chain.

 ```